arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 Where is the Command Line Interface?
 ----

 Most people use a Mac or a Windows operating system on their computer.
 To get to the command line, you'll use **Terminal** in macOS or **Command Prompt** or **PowerShell** or **Git Bash** in Windows.
 Using the command line can be a little different based on the computer system you use and which program you use.
-Terminal is a Linux-like environment that uses the bash language, while Command Prompt on Windows is limited to MS-DOS commands without scripting abilities.
-PowerShell is an automation engine designed for Microsoft products that you can also run commands from, but we generally don't recommend it for working with Git.
-And Git Bash is a Windows add-on that allows Windows users to have the same powerful and industry-standard Linux-like interface that Mac users get by default.

 What Do I Type?
 ---